aPatter-son/git_homework/thoughts.md

 # Michael Marchand has been an incredible help in understand principles of git and cloning.

 # Additional thoughts:
-# Submarines don't have windows.
+# Submarines don't have windows
 # But do they have lots of mirrors instead